JamesCCloudSec/Rinas-traditions-security/Updates/Update4_Report.md

 - Removed legacy firewall interference from Norton 360 and ensured Defender was re-enabled
 - Laptop is now fully segmented, protected, and hardened for real-world business use
 - All elevated actions require admin login; standard user account configured for daily operations
-- Client follow-up scheduled for Tuesday, April 15, 2025, to complete Phases 1, 3, 4, 5, and 6 (Phase 2 completed today).
+- Client follow-up scheduled for Tuesday, April 15, 2025, to complete Groups 1, 3, 4, 5, and 6 (Group 2 completed today).
-- Phase 1 was postponed due to a hardware malfunction.
+- Group 1 was postponed due to a hardware malfunction.
 Ethan's backup device failed to move 1GB of critical data, requiring me to handle it on arrival.